ptahproject/ptah/docs/startup.rst

   - It does not immediately load the resolver into the main dictionary

-  - memphis will have the registration and can check for conflict as well as have access to all API registrations for the add-on package.
+  - ptah will have the registration and can check for conflict as well as have access to all API registrations for the add-on package.

   - At this point you can control whether or not you want to apply the add-on registrations.

-  - Because memphis has the configuration object and its a separate step to apply; memphis.config KNOWS which add-on is repsonsible for the implementation.
+  - Because ptah has the configuration object and its a separate step to apply; ptah.config KNOWS which add-on is repsonsible for the implementation.

     - Without this you could see a new URI resolver registered but you would not know exactly which package was responsible for that registration.

     - Another possibility is unloading this configuration.
 In future we may have a add-on ecosystem where you will want to "unload" registrations.

-  - registeration/apply are runtime features of memphis.config and maybe in future there will be remove registrations.
+  - registeration/apply are runtime features of ptah.config and maybe in future there will be remove registrations.

 More thoughts
 -------------
-Pyramid is explicit.
-Memphis is sort-of implicit and has indirection.
-For instance memphis needs to scan packages with the entry-point memphis.
-Pyramid would need to expose this functionality for memphis to plugin its own higher-level registration calls (uri, type system, etc).
+Pyramid is explicit. ptah is sort-of implicit and has indirection.
+For instance ptah needs to scan packages with the entry-point ptah.
+Pyramid would need to expose this functionality for ptah to plugin its own higher-level registration calls (uri, type system, etc).
-Also Ptah/memphis reuse memphis.config in a lot of places.
-The pattern of having an public API which advertises the functionality but internally uses the memphis.config implementation - is inspired from Pyramid.
+Also Ptah/ptah reuse ptah.config in a lot of places.
+The pattern of having an public API which advertises the functionality but internally uses the ptah.config implementation - is inspired from Pyramid.